ISS-Security/hw-credit_card_crypto/README.md

 ## Requirements

-This project is in several parts (A-D).
+This project is in several parts.
 Make sure you ONLY do the part that is relevant to this week.

 ### A. Luhn Algorithm
 You will write the algorithm used by financial institutions to check whether a credit card number is valid or not, by checking its last digit (checksum).
 This is done by using the [Luhn Algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm).
 You can see this algorithm in action at any [online Luhn algorithm calculator](http://planetcalc.com/2464/).

-1. Implement the file called `luhn_validator.rb`.
-There is one method you must fill out, called `validate_checksum()`.
+1. Implement the file called `luhn_validator.rb`
+  - There is one method you must fill out, called `validate_checksum()`.
 It must check a credit card number and return (`true`/`false`) whether the last checksum digit is correct.
+  - This week, try to make your code more readable rather than emphasizing performance
 2. Implement the file called `credit_card.rb` (see TODO comments):
   - mixin the LuhnValidator
   - initialize the instance variables